afourmy/pyGISS/README.md

 To draw the polygons, we need their coordinates.
 A shapefile (.shp) is a file that describes vector data as a set of shapes.
 For a map, there are two types of shapes: polygons and multipolygons.
-Polygons and multipolygons are defined as a set of points (longitude, latitude) on the Earth.
+Polygons and multipolygons are defined as a set of points (longitude, latitude) on the earth.

 ![pyGISS](https://github.com/afourmy/PyGISS/blob/master/readme/how_it_works_4.png)